-It has in fact long been recognized that natural products are the richest source of chemical diversity available and represent the most successful strategy of small molecule drug discovery.
-Industry has long utilized this resource and about 25% to 50% of approved drugs are derived from natural products.
-In fact, one analysis estimates that more than 60% of the 1073 NCEs approved between 1981 and 2010 are natural products, derivatives of natural products, or synthetic analogues of natural products.
+These concomitant trends should come as no surprise, as it has long been recognized that natural products are the richest source of chemical diversity available and without doubt represent the most successful and validated strategy of small molecule drug discovery.
+Between 25% and 50% of approved drugs have their origins as natural products.
+In fact, one analysis has calculated that in excess of 60% of the 1073 new chemical entities (NCEs) approved between 1981 and 2010 are natural products, derivatives of natural products, or synthetic analogues of natural products.

 Based on that trend, the OxAG team started to create its innovative Logi-biotic® drug discovery platform, which relies on drug design rather than random discovery.
 The Logi-biotic® profiling protocol uses various methods to identify certain common core elements that could be critical and needed for the desired activity.
 The identification of such a core centre, the definition of the active and free sites in the molecule and an early med-chem design makes the approach so successful.